OpenAutomateOrg/OpenAutomate.Docs/TechnicalDesignDocument.md

 * Users must be able to register and authenticate with the system using credentials or JWT tokens
 * Administrators must be able to manage users and assign role-based permissions
-* Users must be able to register and manage bot agents across an organization unit
+* Users must be able to connect and manage bot agents across an organization unit
 * Users must be able to create, edit, and deploy automation packages to bot agents
 * System must provide real-time monitoring of bot agent status and activities
 * System must log all automation executions with detailed information